adrolli/laraverse/README.md

 gh repo clone adrolli/laraverse cp .env-example .env composer install

 # seeding installs filament demo-data
 # and admin@admin.com:admin as superuser
 php artisan migrate:fresh --seed

-# do not run if seeded with demo-data
+# Do not run queue:work if seeded with demo-data
+# use laraverse.gz sql-file to tinker with real data
-# packagist all needs a 10 minute timeout
+# and running packagist all needs a 10 minute timeout
 php artisan queue:work --timout=600
 ```

 ## Model

 Not only this shiny model is created with Vemto.
 The whole app is bootstrapped using [Vemto.app](https.//vemto.app).
-I use a patched version of the https://github.com/adrolli/vemto-filament-plugin, that is prepared to easily step up to Filament V3.
+I use a patched version of the https://github.com/adrolli/vemto-filament-plugin, prepared to easily step up to Filament V3.

 ![Vemto Model](laraverse_exported_image.png)